Chrissy Teigen Shares New Photo of Herself Breastfeeding Baby Miles in the Nude

 Instagram

-Chrissy Teigen took to Instagram on Thursday to share a new photo of her breastfeeding her baby boy Miles.
+Chrissy Teigen took to Instagram on Thursday to share a new photo of herself breastfeeding her baby boy Miles.

 The picture showed the Lip Sync Battle host soaking up the sun while nursing her 2-month-old son in the nude.
 She smiled at the camera as she balanced both her baby and her beach read.